-- Create protection mechanisms for identified Significant Natural Areas and Outstanding Natural Landscapes and Features. - Identify potential eco-corridors to connect Mangawhai ecological areas with SNAs and riparian margins. - Require the enhancement of waterways and encourage riparian and buffer planting for new developments/subdivisions. - 4.
-Ensure that the District Plan rules assist with the protection of existing notable environmental features and provide opportunities for additional development potential on the basis of the protection and enhancement of the environment, particularly in relation to the coastal environment, rivers in the rural residential environment.
+- Create protection mechanisms for identified Significant Natural Areas and Outstanding Natural Landscapes and Features. - Identify potential eco-corridors to connect Mangawhai ecological areas with SNAs and riparian margins. - 3.
+Require the enhancement of waterways and encourage riparian and buffer planting for new developments/subdivisions.